Giorgio Cittadini: Early career and Atalanta

 Born in Gardone Val Trompia, Cittadini started playing at Lumezzane before joining Atalanta's youth sector in 2016, aged 14.
 Although he did not play consistently until he joined the under-17 team, he progressively came through the club's youth ranks, winning a national championship and two Super Cups with the under-19 team in 2020 and 2021.

 On 9 January 2022, Cittadini made his professional debut for Atalanta, coming in as a 90th-minute substitute in a 6–2 Serie A win against Udinese.

 Loan to Modena

 On 7 July 2022, Cittadini joined newly-promoted Serie B club Modena on a season-long loan.
 Throughout the 2022–23 season, he established himself as a regular starter in the side, being praised for his league performances.

+Loan to Monza

+On 4 July 2023, Cittadini was sent on a one-year loan to Monza ahead of the 2023–24 Serie A season.

+Loan to Genoa

+On 26 January 2024, Cittadini moved on a new loan to Genoa.

+Loans to Frosinone

+On 17 July 2024, Cittadini joined Frosinone on loan.
+On 1 September 2025, he was loaned to Frosinone again for the 2025–26 season.

 International career

 Cittadini made three appearances with the Italian under-18 national team in 2019 and 2020.

 In June 2022, he received his first call-up to the under-20 national team, subsequently making his debut with the Azzurrini on June 7, coming in as a substitute during the 1–0 home loss against Poland.

 On 22 September of the same year, he also made his debut with the under-21 national team, playing the second half of a friendly match against England.

 In December 2022, he was involved in a training camp led by the Italian senior national team's manager, Roberto Mancini, and aimed to the most promising national talents.